 At this point, all juniors should have worked with their college counselor to develop a testing plan.
 Remember, the student registers with the SAT (collegereadiness.collegeboard.org/sat) and ACT (actstudent.org).
-Students should take the ACT with Writing.
+If in doubt, students should take the ACT with Writing.
+Here is the best compilation of college polices regarding the Writing section.
 If you have questions about testing or accommodations on standardized testing, please see your college counselor as soon as possible.